-CUE-102 leverages substantially the same CUE-101 framework except the peptide has been changed with a pMHC derived from WT1, an oncofetal antigen known to be over-expressed in more than 20 different cancers, including both solid tumors (such as colorectal, ovarian, pancreatic and lung) and hematologic malignancies (such as acute myeloid leukemia, multiple myeloma and myelodysplastic syndromes).
-Patients with WT1 associated cancers represent an important unmet clinical need and underscore the opportunity for promising new therapeutics.
-We anticipate the filing of an IND for CUE-102 by the end of the first quarter of 2022.
+CUE-102 utilizes the same molecular framework as CUE-101 except that the nine amino acid peptide contained in the MHC has been changed to WT-1, an oncofetal antigen known to be over-expressed in more than 20 different cancers, including both solid tumors (such as colorectal, ovarian, pancreatic and lung) and hematologic malignancies (such as acute myeloid leukemia, multiple myeloma and myelodysplastic syndromes).
+Patients with WT-1 associated cancers represent an important unmet medical need and underscore the opportunity for promising new therapeutics.
+The IND for CUE-102 was supported by clinical and safety data from the ongoing CUE-101 monotherapy trial.
+This supports our premise that each CUE-100 series Immuno-STAT drug product candidate provides further de-risking and acceleration of subsequent drug product candidates.
+We have initiated a Phase 1 monotherapy dose-escalation trial with CUE-102 focused on WT1-positive recurrent/metastatic gastric, pancreatic, ovarian and colorectal cancers at a 1mg/kg dose level, which we believe to be a pharmacologically relevant dose level based on our experience with CUE-101.
+As a result this starting dose significantly shortens the dose escalation phase of this trial.
+We anticipate completing the dose escalation portion of this Phase 1 clinical trial in mid-2023.

-We have generated a comprehensive preclinical data set with CUE-102 to support our planned IND filing.
-We have observed ex-vivo expansion of WT1-specific T cells from primary human donors (as shown in the top left figure below), and in vivo expansion of T cells in HLA-A02 transgenic mice treated with CUE-102 (as shown in the bottom figure before).
-Importantly, we observed T cells expanded with CUE-102 activating polyfunctionality and cytotoxic killing of target cells (as shown in the top right figure below), both of which are key attributes of a desirable anti-tumor T cell response.
-Similar to CUE-101, CUE-102 is a fusion protein biologic built on the IL-2 based CUE-100 series designed to target and activate antigen-specific T cells to fight cancers-in the case of CUE-102, those overexpressing WT1.
+We have generated a comprehensive preclinical data set with CUE-102 supporting its potential to stimulate anti-tumor immunity, as presented last year at the SITC conference.
+Our preclinical data generated to date has demonstrated that treatment with CUE-102 led to selective ex-vivo expansion of WT1-specific T cells vs other specific T cells from primary human donors (as shown in the left hand figure below) and in vivo expansion of WT1-specific T cells in HLA-A02 transgenic mice (as shown in the middle figure below).
+Importantly, the data demonstrated that the T cells activated and expanded via CUE-102 treatment are polyfunctional and capable of killing WT1-presenting target cells (as shown in right hand figure below), both of which are key attributes of a desirable anti-tumor T cell response, and support our belief that CUE-102 treatment can enhance anti-tumor immune responses in patients.